 Sealed subwoofer boxes are designed to be completely closed and are made airtight to block air movement either in or out of the sub.
-On the other hand, ported subwoofer boxes have a small hole(s) that permit air movement in or out of the sub.
+On the other hand, ported subwoofer boxes have small holes that permit air movement in or out of the sub.

 Enclosed subwoofers can either be passive or powered (active) subwoofers.
 Powered subwoofers are designed with an inbuilt amplifier.